adamwwilkinson/Obsidian-Vault/System's Programming/Organisation of File Systems.md

 **basic file system** - exchanges fixed-sized pieces of data with the device drivers **I/O supervisor** - manages the choice of device **logical I/O layer** - maps I/O request to blocks

+### Role of Directory Structures
+#todo/excalidraw 47 min
+Holds the metadata for files.
+Half of this metadata is common to all file systems, while others are specific to certain file systems.